 There are two very serious potential side effects associated with ribavirin: anemia and birth defects/miscarriage/stillbirth.
 The anemia caused by ribavirin can be very severe and can happen very quickly, usually within the first 1–2 weeks of starting treatment.
 Anemia can cause severe fatigue, dizziness, headaches, and shortness of breath; routine blood testing for anemia, neutropenia, and other blood conditions is recommended.
 The anemia may also cause or worsen cardiac conditions.

 The other major side effect is birth defects or fetal death in pregnant women.
-Pregnant women or women who are trying to become pregnant cannot take ribavirin; women of childbearing age and their male sexual partners must use two forms of birth control throughout treatment and for six months post-treatment.
+Pregnant women, women who are trying to become pregnant, and males whose female partners are pregnant should not take ribavirin.
+Women of childbearing age and their male sexual partners must use two forms of birth control throughout treatment and for six months post-treatment.
 It is unknown if ribavirin passes through breast milk or the impact it could have on breastfeeding babies.

-Other side effects that have been reported with ribavirin include rash and itching, and there is a small risk of pancreatitis.
-If you experience any symptoms related to pancreatitis (severe stomach pain that radiates to your back, nausea, vomiting, and/or diarrhea) you should call your advice nurse (when applicable) or go to an emergency department for evaluation.
+Other side effects that have been reported with ribavirin include rash, itching, and a small risk of pancreatitis.
+If you experience any symptoms related to pancreatitis (severe stomach pain that radiates to your back, nausea, vomiting, and/or diarrhea) you should consult a medical provider or go to an emergency department for evaluation.
 If you have renal (kidney) disease, talk with your medical provider about potential dosage adjustments as the levels of ribavirin can be increased dramatically.
 Some people who are taking ribavirin experience what is commonly called “riba-rage,” that is they get easily irritated and get angry easier.